Alan Ritchson: Television

-Alan Ritchson first came to the attention of the public in 2004 when he appeared on American Idol as one of the top 87 contestants in the third season before being cut in Hollywood.
-His appearance on the show was noted for his striptease in one episode in which he wooed judge Paula Abdul.
+Ritchson first gained celebrity status in 2004 when he appeared on American Idol as one of the top 87 contestants in the third season before being cut during the Hollywood round.
+His appearance on the show was noted for his striptease in one episode in which he charmed judge Paula Abdul during his audition.
+He decided to stay in Los Angeles and pursue an acting career.

 His television acting credits include a recurring guest star role on the television series Smallville as Arthur Curry, a.k.a.
 Aquaman, a small role as an army officer in the 2006 Hallmark Channel movie Though None Go with Me alongside Cheryl Ladd, and the role of Lucian Manet in the 2009 Lifetime original film Nora Roberts' Midnight Bayou.
-His role in Smallville marked the first time that an actor portrayed Aquaman in an officially licensed live-action production.
-His Smallville co-star, Justin Hartley, has since portrayed Aquaman in an unaired pilot of the same name.
+His role in Smallville marked the first time an actor portrayed Aquaman in an officially licensed live-action production.
+His future Smallville co-star, Justin Hartley, later portrayed Aquaman in an unaired pilot of the same name before joining the cast of Smallville as another character.
 Ritchson reprised his role as Aquaman in the final season.
-In 2009, he appeared on a third-season episode of Starz's Head Case in which he played a male stripper.
-Ritchson also made an appearance on CSI: Miami, in which he played a dead victim in episode 19 of season 8.
+In 2009, he appeared on a third-season episode of Starz's Head Case in which he played a stripper.
+Ritchson also appeared on CSI: Miami, in which he played a dead victim in episode 19 of season 8.
 In 2011, he appeared in an episode of season 3 of 90210 as a love interest for main character Teddy Montgomery (Trevor Donovan).

 In 2010, he started playing the main role of Thad Castle, the captain of a college football team, in Spike TV's Blue Mountain State.
 He stayed on the show until it was cancelled after its third season in February 2012.
-He also appeared in a number of television shows, including Hawaii Five-0.
+He also appeared in several television shows, including Hawaii Five-0.
 In 2015, Ritchson became a regular on the NBC variety show I Can Do That (based on the Israeli variety show) alongside Nicole Scherzinger, Ciara, Joe Jonas, Cheryl Burke and Jeff Dye, and hosted by Marlon Wayans.
 In 2016, he appeared in "Nosedive", an episode of the anthology series Black Mirror.

 In 2017, he played the main character in the Syfy series Blood Drive.
 In 2018, Ritchson played the recurring role of Hank Hall / Hawk in the DC Universe series Titans.
 His initial deal was for just two episodes but he was promoted to a series regular for the second season.
 Producers decided to reduce the number of characters and Ritchson was written out of the series.

-In 2020, Ritchson was announced to be portraying Jack Reacher in an eponymous series on Amazon Prime.
+In 2020, it was announced that Ritchson would play the role of Jack Reacher in an eponymous series on Amazon Prime.